SitesHub/HM2-Mod-Manager-CLI/README.md

 ```
 /i            Install all mods that are in the same folder

+                 [path_to_zip]
+                    Extracts the zip file inside %TEMP% and installs its contents

+                 [URL]
+                    Downloads the zip file from DropBox and installs it

 /un           Uninstalls all mods that are in the same folder

 /r            Resets everything back to normal